About drug & alcohol rehab in London

 Our rehab centres guarantee patients a warm and friendly welcome on your arrival.
 We understand that committing to a rehab detox and treatment programme is a daunting prospect.
 The staff will do their utmost to ensure patients feel comforted and reassured.

 As everyone knows, London can be very busy, chaotic and noisy.
 The London residential private rehabs are located in peaceful surroundings away from the hustle and bustle of daily life.

 All are easy to commute to so that friends and family can visit.
-We also have a number of premier rehab centres that are located just outside of the London area for those that would prefer not to remain too close to home.
+We also have many premier rehab centres that are located just outside of the London area for those that would prefer not to remain too close to home.

-To discuss your individual treatment needs and find out more about our recommended London alcohol treatment centres, please call Detox Plus UK direct or complete our online form.
+To discuss your individual treatment needs and find out more about our treatment centres, please call Detox Plus UK direct or complete our online form.

 Your recovery from alcohol addiction can start as soon as today.
-Our dedicated team of addiction treatment experts are fully committed to helping you or your loved one to recover from addiction and live a life you never even thought possible.
+Our dedicated team of addiction treatment experts are fully committed to helping you.
+You or your loved one can recover from addiction and live a life you never even thought possible.

 Frequently Asked Questions about London alcohol rehab clinics

 How long will I stay in a rehab centre?